FreesideHull/DiscordAccountsBot/docs/sysadmin/pyinfra.md

 pyinfra inventory.py deploy.py
 ```

 With any luck (**Please ensure you have a working SSH config, with a keypair added to `fs-storage`!
-Otherwise it is likely to fail, or at least be slower**)
+Otherwise it is likely to fail, or at least be slower**) the commands will have ran and properly.